Let’s talk about What Happens in the Brain When You ask a Question and the powerful effect on our reality. Learn about the RAS Psychology

-Want To Know What Your Brain Does When It Hears A Question
+Want To Know What Happens in the Brain When You Ask a Question

 Questions hijack the brain.
 The moment you hear one, you literally can’t think of anything else.
 And that can be a powerful tool.

-“Behavioral scientists have also found that just asking people about their future decisions significantly influences those decisions, a phenomenon known as the “mere measurement effect.”
+From this Fast Company Article: “Behavioral scientists have also found that just asking people about their future decisions significantly influences those decisions, a phenomenon known as the ‘mere measurement effect.’
 Back in 1993, social scientists Vicki Morwitz, Eric Johnson, and David Schmittlein conducted a study with more than 40,000 participants that revealed that simply asking someone if people were going to purchase a new car within six months increased their purchase rates by 35%.”

 At every personal development event that I’ve gone to, from NLP and Tony Robbins events to motivation based events, they always talk about asking the right questions.
 There is power in framing questions in a positive light in order to get positive answers.